Vitalik Buterin

-Vitaly Dmitrievich Buterin (Вита́лий Дми́триевич Буте́рин; born 31 January 1994), better known as Vitalik Buterin (Вита́лик Буте́рин), is a Canadian computer programmer and philanthropist best known for co-founding Ethereum.
+Vitaly Dmitrievich Buterin (Виталий Дмитриевич Бутерин; born 31 January 1994), better known as Vitalik Buterin (Виталик Бутерин), is a Russian-Canadian computer programmer best known for co-founding Ethereum.
 Buterin became involved with cryptocurrency early in its inception, co-founding Bitcoin Magazine in 2011.
 In 2015, Buterin deployed the Ethereum blockchain with Gavin Wood, Charles Hoskinson, Anthony Di Iorio, and Joseph Lubin.

 Early life and education

 Buterin was born in Kolomna, Russia, to a Russian family.
 His father, Dmitry, was a computer scientist.
-He and his parents lived in the area until the age of six, when his parents emigrated to Canada in search of better employment opportunities.
+He and his parents lived in the area until he was the age of six, when his parents emigrated to Canada in search of better employment opportunities.
 While in grade three of elementary school in Canada, Buterin was placed into a class for gifted children and was drawn to mathematics, programming, and economics.
 Buterin then attended The Abelard School, a private high school in Toronto.
 Buterin learned about Bitcoin from his father at the age of 17.
+In 2012, Buterin won a bronze medal in the International Olympiad in Informatics in Italy.

 After high school, Buterin attended the University of Waterloo.
 There, he took advanced courses and was a research assistant for cryptographer Ian Goldberg, who co-created Off-the-Record Messaging and was the former board of directors' chairman of the Tor Project.
-In 2012, Buterin won a bronze medal in the International Olympiad in Informatics in Italy.

 In 2013, he visited developers in other countries who shared his enthusiasm for code.
 He returned to Toronto later that year and published a white paper proposing Ethereum.
 He dropped out of university in 2014 when he was awarded with a grant of US$100,000 from the Thiel Fellowship, a scholarship created by venture capitalist Peter Thiel and went to work on Ethereum full-time.

 On 30 November 2018, Buterin received an honorary doctorate from the Faculty of Business and Economics of the University of Basel.